backstage-technical-services/website/contributing.md

 ## The Basics
 ### Who can contribute?
-Any Backstage member or associate is encouraged to help with the maintenance of the site, and development of new features.
+Any interested Backstage member or associate is encouraged to help with the maintenance of the site, and development of new features.
 Absolutely no experience in design or programming is necessary as we all love showing off by teaching people new skills.
 Of course, we also welcome anyone with lots of experience!

+There's no required level of involvement - you can be involved as little / as much as you want.

 ### I can't programme - can I still contribute?
-Yes, you most definitely can.
+Yes, you most definitely can!

 There are many ways in which you can contribute without programming, including (but not limited to):
 * Reporting bugs